-Compare the time the medication should be administered to the current time.
+Compare the time in the MAR that the medication should be administered to the current time.
 Never administer additional or missed doses.
 Be familiar with abbreviations.
 Check the MAR to assure the last dose of medication was administered at the appropriate time.

 Method of delivery of medications can substantially alter the effects of the drug.
 Broad classifications include enteral, through the digestive system, and parenteral, directly to the tissues and topical which is applied to the skin.